rf3nster/relax-noc/README.md

 ## Usage
 Without modification to any scripts, it is assumed that Modelsim is found in `$PATH` (for Linux) or `%PATH%` (for Windows).
-Simply invoke the run_mixed_weighted_test.py  script with Python 3.x for mixed mode, or `run_accurate_only.py` for accurate-only mode.
+Make sure that the root directory of the repository is the working directory then simply invoke the run_mixed.py script with Python 3.x for mixed mode, or `run_accurate_only.py` for accurate-only mode.
 The script will execute a total of passes, defined by the number of weight sets specified.
 After each pass, the results can be found as a CSV file in `./csv_data`.
-Results of the pass will be written to Excel (.xlsx) files in the root directory as well.
+Results of the pass will be written to Excel (.xlsx) files in directory `results` as well.
 The network topology used is a mesh topology.
 By default, a 4x4 network will be simulated.

 > Note: The Python scripts are designed in such a way that the environment is cleared at launch.
 Make sure that any desired results have been copied from the directory before re-launching!